TOP-Xavier/E-COMMERCE-PROFITABILITY-ANALYSIS-REPORT/README.md

 # E-COMMERCE-PROFITABILITY-ANALYSIS-REPORT
-For more information on this project please check the report pdf titled "Ecommerce_Profitability_Analysis_Report"
+For more information on this project, please check the report PDF titled "Ecommerce_Profitability_Analysis_Report" under documents